milesdwilliams15/milesdwilliams15.github.io/research.md

 - "Aid for Nonaggression: Donor Security Strategy after the Cold War" [Working Paper]

 - "An Actuary Walks into the War Room: How a Model from Actuarial Science Can Help Forecast the Deadliness of War" [Working Paper]

-- "Connect First, then Suppress: Do Chinese Communication Aid Projects Erode Internet Freedom and Can World Bank and US Aid Promote it?"
-With Xinle Jia, Lucie Lu, and Yujeong Yang. [*R&R - Under Review*]

 - "Foreign Aid and Investment Protection."
 With Seung-Uk Huh.
 [Working Paper]